ScS: 2014: Partnership with House of Fraser

 In May 2014, a pilot partnership with United Kingdom department store chain House of Fraser commenced, with ScS concessions opening in three stores in the North East of England.
 Following its success, the concessions were rolled out at a further thirty six House of Fraser stores, under their ‘For Living’ brand during 2014.
 The House of Fraser For Living website was launched in September 2014.

 In November 2018, this arrangement was discontinued, due to House of Fraser going into administration.
 They pulled out of the stores on 16 January 2019.

 2015: Return to Stock Market

-In January 2015, ScS returned to the stock market, with an opening price of 185p an share.
+In January 2015, ScS returned to the stock market, with an opening price of 185p a share.
 The stock market return was directed by Alan Smith, former chief executive of Somerfield.

 ScS currently has 101 stores located in England, Scotland and Wales, in addition to an online store at ScS.co.uk, first available in 2009, but relaunched in July 2014.